 - Swallow the medicine whole with or without food.
-Take this medicine at the same time each day. - Missed dose: If you miss a dose, take your next dose at the regular time.
-Do not take 2 doses at the same time and do not double up on the next dose. - Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once. - Handling: Wash your hands with soap and water, before and after handling your medicine.
-Your caretakers should not handle your medicine with bare hands and should wear latex gloves. - This medicine may be present in the urine, stool and other body fluids such as blood, vomit, semen, and vaginal fluids.
+Take this medicine at the same time each day. - Missed dose: If you miss a dose, take your next dose at the regular time, and contact your doctor.
+Do not take 2 doses at the same time and do not double up on the next dose. - Handling: Wash your hands with soap and water, before, after handling your medicine, your caretakers should not handle your medicine with bare hands and should wear latex gloves. - Cytotoxic medicines leave the body through urine and stool, but they can also be present in other body fluids such as blood, vomit, semen, and vaginal fluids.
 Take precautions to prevent others from coming in contact with your medicine or your body fluids.
-Follow safety precautions during your treatment and for as long as directed by your care team after your treatment.
-If you take a pill each day, follow these precautions every day. - Storage: Store this medicine in the original container at room temperature.
-Keep out of the reach of children and pets. - Disposal of unused medicine: Do not flush any expired and/or unused medicine down the toilet or drain unless you are specifically instructed to do so on the medicine label.
+Follow safety precautions during your treatment and for as long as directed by your health care provider after your treatment.
+If you take a cytotoxic pill each day, follow these precautions every day. - Storage: Store this medicine in the original container at room temperature. - Disposal of unused medicine: Do not flush any expired and/or unused medicine down the toilet or drain unless you are specifically instructed to do so on the medicine label.
 Some facilities have take-back programs and/or other options.
-If you do not have a take-back program in your area, then please discuss with your care team how to dispose of unused medicine.
+If you do not have a take-back program in your area, then please discuss with your nurse or your doctor how to dispose of unused medicine.